thybzi/keyframes/README.md

 @import 'keyframes.less';
 ```

-For using keyframes, assuming you also have an animation LESS mixin like this:
+For using keyframes, assuming you also have an animation LESS mixin like this (not included):

 ```less
 .animation(@value) {